 Journey® Student Rewards Credit Card from Capital One® Review

-Building credit in college is a wise move if you plan to get a car loan or buy a house eventually after graduation.
+As a college student, you can build good credit while you also get a little money back on your spending.
 The Journey® Student Rewards from Capital One® credit card is designed for young adults who have average credit and want to earn a little cash back.

 This card offers cash back rewards, along with some useful tools that can help you obtain a good credit rating over time.
 You have an opportunity to increase your credit line with responsible card use and track your credit score each month for free.

-The Journey® Student Rewards from Capital One® card has no annual fee, which is good for budget-conscious students.
+It has no annual fee, which is good for budget-conscious students.
 There’s also no foreign transaction fee, which is a plus if you’re planning to study abroad.
-Read on to learn what this card has to offer if you’re looking for a way to jumpstart your credit score while you’re still in school.
+Learn what this card has to offer if you’re looking for a way to jumpstart your credit score while you’re still in school.

 Simple, Convenient Cash Rewards

 If you’re a broke college student, you know that a penny saved is a penny earned.
 Journey® Student Rewards from Capital One® makes it fairly easy to add to your savings as you spend.